CMUPracticum/TrailScribe/README.md

 # TrailScribeServer
-TrailScribe server is implemented using Python and Django.
+TrailScribe Server is implemented using Python and Django.
 It provides services for TrailScribe clients to synchronize maps and KMLs for offline use.
-The two major components of TrailScribe server are Tiling Service and Sync Center RESTful API.
+The two major components of TrailScribe server are Tiling Service and Sync Center.

 ## Tiling Service
 Tiling Service is comprised of a Python and a shell script that allows the user to create map tiles from a GeoTIFF raster satellite image.
 It uses GDAL to process all geospatial data.